I7-Examples/When-in-Rome-2/docs/source.txt

 	begin;
 		if nostrils entry is not scent
 		begin;
-			change scent to nostrils entry;
+			now scent is nostrils entry;
 			say "[line break]  [bold type][scent in words][roman type]: ";
 		otherwise;
 			say ", ";